 You may be emotionally ready to put down roots, but there are a lot of things you need to know when getting a mortgage.
 After all, it's easily one of the biggest financial commitments you'll ever make.

-Here are seven things you need to know before getting approved for a mortgage.
+Here are a few key things you need to know before getting approved for a mortgage.

 If you're taking out a home loan, good money management skills are essential because homes come with a lot of expenses, like council rates, home insurance, maintenance - just to name a few.